Louisville, Kentucky: Cityscape

 The downtown business district of Louisville is located immediately south of the Ohio River and southeast of the Falls of the Ohio.
 Major roads extend outwards from the downtown area in all directions.
 The airport is about 6.75 mi south of the downtown area.
 The industrial sections of town are to the south and west of the airport, while most of the residential areas of the city are to the southwest, south, and east of downtown.
 In 2010, the 22,000-seat KFC Yum!
 Center was completed.
 Twelve of the 15 buildings in Kentucky over 300 ft are located in downtown Louisville.

 Another primary business and industrial district is located in the suburban area east of the city on Hurstbourne Parkway.

 Louisville's late 19th- and early 20th-century development was spurred by three large suburban parks built at the edges of the city in 1890.

-The city's architecture contains a blend of old and new.
+The city's architecture is a blend of old and new.
 The Old Louisville neighborhood is the largest historic preservation district solely featuring Victorian homes and buildings in the United States; it is also the third-largest district containing such architectural distinctions in the United States.
-The style, which originated in Great Britain, spread to the Commonwealth and eventually to the United States, including the rapidly growing city of Louisville.
 Many modern skyscrapers are located downtown, as well as older preserved structures, such as the Southern National Bank building.
 The buildings of West Main Street in downtown Louisville have the largest collection of cast iron facades of anywhere outside of New York's SoHo neighborhood.

 Since the mid-20th century, Louisville has in some ways been divided into three sides of town: the West End, the South End, and the East End.
 In 2003, Bill Dakan, a University of Louisville geography professor, said that the West End, west of 7th Street and north of Algonquin Parkway, is "a euphemism for the African American part of town" although he points out that this belief is not entirely true, and most African Americans no longer live in areas where more than 80% of residents are black.
 Nevertheless, he says the perception is still strong.
 The South End has long had a reputation as a white, working-class part of town, while the East End has been seen as middle and upper class.

 According to the Greater Louisville Association of Realtors, the area with the lowest median home sales price is west of Interstate 65, in the West and South Ends.
 The middle range of home sales prices are between Interstates 64 and 65 in the South and East Ends, and the highest median home sales price are north of Interstate 64 in the East End.
 Immigrants from Southeast Asia tend to settle in the South End, while immigrants from Eastern Europe settle in the East End.